 - The injected plastic-bonded magnets - used for small and simultaneously complex parts

-- The pressed plastic-bonded magnets - have a higher remanent induction
+- The pressed plastic-bonded magnets - have a higher remanent flux density

 The plastic-bonded magnets contain a magnetic powder based on ferrite, neodymium (NdFeB) or samarium (SmCo) permanent magnets and a bond - usually it is Nylon 6, 12, some of PA (polyamides 6, 11, 12) or PPS (polyphenylene sulfide).